onedayatatime/spiritsoulbody/docs/holy-spirit.md

 > But now, by dying to what once bound us, we have been released from the law so that we serve in the new way of the Spirit, and not in the old way of the written code. - **Romans 7:6**

 #### He is given to drink
-> For we were all baptized byc one Spirit so as to form one body—whether Jews or Gentiles, slave or free—and we were all given the one Spirit to drink. - **1 Corinthians 12:13**
+> For we were all baptized by one Spirit so as to form one body—whether Jews or Gentiles, slave or free—and we were all given the one Spirit to drink. - **1 Corinthians 12:13**

 #### He writes on the heart
 > You show that you are a letter from Christ, the result of our ministry, written not with ink but with the Spirit of the living God, not on tablets of stone but on tablets of human hearts. - **2 Corinthians 3:3**